emilianoyoung/ai/_posts/_archive/2019-12-07-we-tried-out-a-self-driving-robotaxi-in-china-it-was-a-very-considerate-ride.md

 ---
 category: news
 title: "We tried out a self-driving robotaxi in China – it was a very ‘considerate’ ride"
-excerpt: "And China, where the pervasive use of artificial intelligence (AI) technologies extends from sorting ... more than 100,000 trips have already been taken on Alphabet’s Waymo One, its commercial self-driving ride-hailing service, since it was launched ..."
+excerpt: "From Batman to Transformers, self-driving cars have long captured the popular imagination.
+And China, where the pervasive use of artificial intelligence (AI) technologies extends from sorting rubbish to traffic control , is a natural testing ground for ..."
 publishedDateTime: 2019-12-07T22:00:00Z
 sourceUrl: https://www.scmp.com/tech/start-ups/article/3040896/we-tried-out-self-driving-robotaxi-china-it-was-very-considerate
 ampUrl: https://amp.scmp.com/tech/start-ups/article/3040896/we-tried-out-self-driving-robotaxi-china-it-was-very-considerate